 Faith never gets its perfection in imitation because it’s a relationship between human beings and the Ultimate Being.
-The act of faith emerges from the dynamic of that relationship, not from artificial imitation.
-Artificial imitation tends to lead a person to superficiality and in the long run it creates an artificial faith that manifests hypocrisy.
+The act of hope emerges from the dynamic of that relationship, not from artificial reproduction.
+Artificial imitation tends to lead a person to superficiality, and in the long run, it creates a false faith that manifests hypocrisy.